ckolluru/NerveTracker/README.md

 <br />Clustering threshold is a metric that is used by the [Quickbundles algorithm](https://doi.org/10.3389%2Ffnins.2012.00175) to cluster streamlines to generate a compact representation and visualization of the tractogram.

 ## App Demo
-1. Open a terminal and activate the python virtual environment.
+1. Open a terminal and activate the conda environment.
 Run python main.py to run the program with or without debugging/breakpoints.

 2. There is some sample data in the sample_data subfolder of the repo that we will use.